2019–20 NCAA Division I women's basketball rankings

 Two human polls make up the 2019–20 NCAA Division I women's basketball rankings, the AP Poll and the Coaches Poll, in addition to various publications' preseason polls.
 Due to the COVID-19 pandemic, the season ended March 12, 2020.
 As a result, the NCAA did not bestow a national championship.
 Instead, that title was de facto bestowed by one or more different polling agencies.
 There are two main weekly polls that begin in the preseason—the AP Poll and the Coaches' Poll.

-As such, South Carolina finished the season first in both wire rankings, and has made a claim to such a mythical national championship, similar to college football, when the team raised a banner to commemorate the season on December 31, 2020.
+As such, South Carolina finished the season first in both wire rankings, on December 31, 2020, raised a banner to make a claim to such a mythical national championship.
+This banner is located between their 2017 and 2022 NCAA championship banners, and is of the same size as those, at their home venue, Colonial Life Arena.